List of historical sites related to the Illinois labor movement: Lucy Parsons Park

 Located at 4712 W. Belmont Avenue in the Portage Park neighborhood of Chicago, the pocket park is named for Lucy Ella Gonzales Parsons (1853–1942), organizer, feminist, and anarchist, the wife of Albert Parsons, who was hanged in 1887 for participation in the Haymarket Riot.
 Lucy Parsons was a noted public speaker and writer.
 She attended the founding convention in Chicago of the Industrial Workers of the World in 1905 and led a march of Chicago unemployed in 1915.

 Pullman Historic District

 centering on 111th Street and Cottage Grove Avenue in Chicago, the district extends east to I-94.
 The first planned industrial town in the nation, Pullman was founded in 1880 by George Pullman, inventor of the railroad sleeping car, for his workers.
 In 1894 violence connected with a strike over wage cuts caused President Cleveland to send federal troops to restore order.
 In 1907 the town was annexed to Chicago.
-A visitor's center is located at the Florence Hotel, 11111 S. Forrestville.
+A visitor center is located at the Florence Hotel, 11111 S. Forrestville.